Thousands still need to renew expired licenses, IDs

 Approximately 113,814 people have invalid driver’s licenses, instruction permits or ID cards.

 Minnesotans who received an extension because of COVID-19 and have not yet renewed their driver’s license or ID card need to do so right away.
-Their licenses are invalid today.
+Their licenses are invalid as of April 1.

 No testing is required as long as a driver’s license is expired less than one year and was in good standing prior to expiring.